FAQs

 During your appointment with your allocated therapist you can discuss future treatment times.

-What if I need to cancel my appointment?
+What if I can't make my appointment?

 Can I come along to therapy with my friend or relative?